This post has been marked as outdated by our team. It could be that the libraries need to be updated, or that the product has changed.

 To complete this tutorial, you will need a Vonage API account.
 If you don’t have one already, you can sign up today and start building with free credit.
 Once you have an account, you can find your API Key and API Secret at the top of the Vonage API Dashboard.

 This tutorial also uses a virtual phone number.
 To purchase one, go to Numbers > Buy Numbers and search for one that meets your needs.
-If you’ve just signed up, the initial cost of a number will be easily covered by your available credit.

 Install the Nexmo Ruby Gem